 Pre Consultation Business Case

-All of this work is leading us towards the development of a Pre Consultation Business Case by spring 2020.
+All of this work is leading us towards the development of a Pre Consultation Business Case and this work will be resumed as soon as possible, recognising the current situation around coronavirus.

 This is detailed document that sets out the case for change and the options for transforming services.
 It includes the detailed financial, travel and impact analysis.
 At this stage, all options need to be viable in terms of financial and clinical sustainability.